shubhadapaithankar/Universal-Vaccination-Passport-Using-Blockchain/README.md

   ```

-## If you want to access the QR code or if you want to access the application on web
+## If you want to access the QR code or if you want to access the application on the web

 Step:
-1. create lambda function on aws (code is given in code secrion) , use ngrock url in host section
+1. create lambda function on AWS (code is given in code section); use ngrock URL in the host section
-2. In application side change localhost to the ngrock url
+2. On the application side, change localhost to the ngrock URL